top1944/duckuments/docs/25_contrib/10_accounts.md

 Currently, Duckietown has the following accounts:

-* Github
+* Github: for source code, and (maybe) issue tracking;
-* Slack
+* Slack: a forum for wide communication;
-* Twist: to  be used for instructors coordination.
+* Twist: to  be used for instructors coordination;
-* Google Drive: to be used for instructors coordination, maintaining TODOs, etc.
+* Google Drive: to be used for instructors coordination, maintaining TODOs, etc;
-* Dropbox Folders (part of Andrea's personal accounts): to be abandoned.
+* Dropbox Folders (part of Andrea's personal accounts): to be abandoned;
-* Vimeo, for storing the videos
+* Vimeo, for storing the videos;
-* The `duckietown-teaching` mailing list, for low-rate communication with instructors.
+* The `duckietown-teaching` mailing list, for low-rate communication with instructors;
-* We also have a list of addresses, of people signed up on the website, that we didn't use yet.
+* We also have a list of addresses, of people signed up on the website, that we didn't use yet;
-* The Facebook page
+* The Facebook page.

 We have to decide about issue tracking - (leaning towards Github).